Brussels honors French singer Polnareff by dressing up Manneken Pis

-BRUSSELS Brussels honored French singer Michel Polnareff by dressing up the Manneken Pis, the Belgian capital's iconic bronze statue of a boy urinating, in one of the singer's exuberant stage costumes.
+BRUSSELS (Reuters) - Brussels honored French singer Michel Polnareff by dressing up the Manneken Pis, the Belgian capital's iconic bronze statue of a boy urinating, in one of the singer's exuberant stage costumes.

 "I love it.
 I love it.
 It's great fun," Polnareff, who has sold around 60 million records during his 50-year career, told Reuters after the unveiling on Thursday night.